-PRIORITY AREA BASELINE INDICATORS TARGET 2013/2014 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Housing and sites Frankfort (Ward 2;5;6;7) 504 houses allocated 504 build Completed 218 completed; 286 not yet complete.
-The construction stops and continues Department of Human settlement should allocate timeframes for the completion of houses Villiers (Ward 3;4;9) 300 houses allocated 100 houses 300 build and completed 111 completed, 189 not yet Cornelia (Ward 1) allocated 100 build and completed completed.
-26 completed, 74 not yet Tweeling (Ward 277 houses allocated 277 build and completed completed 8) - 52 completed, 225 not yet completed Backlogs: Housing waiting list Frankfort 1608 Villiers 350 Human settlements has allocated houses to Mafube LM for Compile the complete data base for the Housing backlog Human settlements has allocated houses to Mafube LM for Waiting list keeps increasing More houses to be allocated according to waiting list Cornelia 400 Tweeling 274 the next Financial year 2014/15 the next Financial year 2014/15 Backlogs: Sites waiting list Frankfort 5054 Villiers 1979 Township establishment applications are National target is to upgrade Township establishment applications are Waiting list keeps on growing Fill all vacant sites Cornelia 816 submitted for approval informal settlement by 2014 submitted for approval Formalisation of informal settlements Tweeling 1436Application for township establishment for Frankfort, 700 sites Formalise all informal settlements Frankfort, 700 sites Not all sites are filled in the recent released Approval of the Township establishment Fill all vacant sites
+PRIORITY AREA BASELINE INDICATORS TARGET 2014/15 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Housing and sites Frankfort (Ward 2;5;6;7) Frankfort (Ward 2;5;6;7) 504 houses allocated 504 build and Completed 218 completed; 286 not yet complete.
+The construction stops and continues Department of Human settlement should allocate timeframes for the completion of houses Villiers (Ward 3;4;9) 300 houses allocated 300 build and completed 111 completed, 189 not yet completed. · Cornelia (Ward 1) 100 houses allocated 100 build and completed 26 completed, 74 not yet completed Tweeling (Ward 8) 277 houses allocated 277 build and completed 52 completed, 225 not yet completed - Backlogs: Housing waiting list Frankfort 1608 Human settlements has allocated Compile the complete data base Human settlements has allocated The waiting list keeps on growing Allocations to be made according to the waiting list Villiers 350 houses to Mafube LM for the next for the Housing backlog houses to Mafube LM for the next - Cornelia 400 Financial year 2014/15 Financial year 2014/15 Tweeling 274 Backlogs: Sites Frankfort 5054 Township Approval of township Township The waiting list Approve the township waiting list Villiers 1979 establishment establishment establishment keeps on growing, establishment Cornelia 816 applications are submitted for applications are submitted for and they are still vacant sites in the Tweeling 1436 approval approval recent approved establishment Formalisation of informal settlements Application for township Frankfort, 700 sites Formalise all informal settlements Frankfort, 700 sites Approve the township establishment 200 bee establishment for 2000 sites have Villiers, 247 sites Villiers, (500)247 sites available been submitted for approval Cornelia, 400 sites Cornelia, 400 sites Tweeling, 400 sites Tweeling, 400 sites Subdivisions of site number 859, 3255 and 2553 in Sites divided Formalise all informal settlements 205 Sites have been Occupied Approve the subdivisions submitted to Department of human settlement